Skip to content

 POST {auth}/2fa/enable TotpEnableRequest (password) by default; no body when totp_enable_requires_password=False Authenticated; starts enrollment.

-POST {auth}/2fa/enable/confirm TotpConfirmEnableRequest (enrollment_token, code) Authenticated; confirms enrollment.
+POST {auth}/2fa/enable/confirm TotpConfirmEnableRequest (enrollment_token, code) Authenticated; confirms enrollment and returns one-time recovery codes.

 The built-in TOTP flow remains email-oriented internally: the otpauth URI and default password step-up for POST {auth}/2fa/enable use request.user.email, not login_identifier.